bvand/ethereum-wtp/README.md

 * You may only contribute to one game at a time

 ## Technical details
-* The random threshold is generated using a combination of Oraclize (http://www.oraclize.it/) and the Random.org JSON-RPC API (https://api.random.org/json-rpc/1/)
+* The random threshold is generated using Oraclize (http://www.oraclize.it/)

 ## Development
 * yarn 1.3.2